Hoodwinked!: Plot

-Red Puckett arrives at her grandmother Abigail's house, where Wolf W. Wolf has disguised himself as Red's Granny.
-As Wolf attacks Red, Granny, who has been tied up, jumps out of a closet just before ax-wielding woodsman Kirk bursts through the window.
-The police arrive and Detective Nicky Flippers questions everyone.
+Red Puckett arrives at her Granny's house, where Wolf W. Wolf, an anthropomorphic gray wolf, has disguised himself as the latter.
+As Wolf attacks Red, a bound Granny jumps out of a closet before a woodsman named Kirk bursts through the window.
+A police investigation led by Detective Nicky Flippers ensues.

-Red explains she was delivering goodies for her grandmother's pastry business when she discovered a threat from the mysterious Goody Bandit, who has been stealing recipes, causing pastry businesses to shut down.
+The police question Red first, who explains she was delivering goodies for Granny's pastry business when she discovered a threat from the mysterious Goody Bandit, who has been stealing recipes and causing pastry businesses to shut down.
 Red had set out to take the Puckett recipe book to Granny's mountaintop home for safekeeping, but fell out of a cable car owned by her rabbit friend Boingo and encountered Wolf, who asked her suspicious questions.
-She then met the singing goat Japeth, who accompanied her to Granny's house where she found Wolf waiting to ambush her.
+After evading him, she met a goat named Japeth, who accompanied her to Granny's house, where she found Wolf waiting to ambush her.

-Wolf reveals that he is an investigative reporter who was searching for a lead on the identity of The Goody Bandit, and had reason to believe that Granny and Red were the culprits.
-Wolf and his hyperactive squirrel assistant and photographer Twitchy confronted Red in hope of solving the Goody Bandit mystery.
-When they failed to detain Red, they made haste for Granny's house, arriving ahead of Red via a shortcut known to Boingo.
-They found Granny already tied up in the closet.
-Wolf disguised himself as Granny, planning to trick Red into revealing the truth about the Goody Bandit.
+Wolf reveals that he is an investigative reporter who was searching for a lead on the Goody Bandit's identity and had reason to believe that Granny and Red were connected.
+Wolf and his hyperactive squirrel assistant and photographer Twitchy confronted Red in hope of solving the mystery.
+When they failed to detain Red, they made haste for Granny's house, arriving ahead of her through a shortcut known to Boingo.
+They found Granny already tied up in the closet before Wolf disguised himself as her using her merchandise, planning to trick Red into revealing the truth about the Goody Bandit.

-Kirk explains his appearance at Granny's house was a coincidence; he is an aspiring actor trying out for the part of a woodsman in a commercial.
-After his schnitzel truck was robbed by The Goody Bandit, he was consoled by Boingo, then received a callback for the commercial.
-He spent the rest of the day getting into character by chopping trees, until at sunset, next to Granny's home, a tree, he half-cutted but stopped after hearing noises in the said home, collapsed and pushed him through the window of Granny's home.
+Kirk explains his appearance at Granny's house was a coincidence.
+He is an aspiring actor trying out for the part of a woodsman for a commercial.
+After his schnitzel truck was robbed by the Goody Bandit, he was consoled by Boingo, then received a callback for the commercial.
+He spent the rest of the day getting into character by chopping trees.
+While chopping one near Granny's house, he was distracted by noises coming inside, causing a tree he left unfinished to collapse and push him through the window of Granny's house.